"I want to become a web/mobile developer/designer. What can I do to get started?"

 One caution here.
 If you're claiming that you were responsible for something, you should be able to explain how you built it.
 You should expect questions - lots of questions - about any work you've done.
 Why did you choose A over B?
 How does that animation work?
 Did you run into any problems building that?

 Study, Study, Study

 When it's eventually time to go through the interview process, be extremely well prepared.
 Expect someone to ask you to write some code to do something as part of the interview.
 Expect them to show you code and ask you what it does.
 If they don't drill you heavily on your knowledge, having the information ready will allow you to give much better answers than you would otherwise give.

 Once you've identified a company, check Glassdoor's interview postings for that company and similar companies.
+You will find some examples of questions that company may ask during interviews.
 You may not receive the same questions, but you will get an idea of what to expect.
 If you can't answer questions you see they are asking, you may want to hold off on trying to get an interview until you're better prepared.

 Make any interview a learning experience.
 You want to convince a company you're ready to work, but you also want to come away from the interview experience knowing how you can improve for the next one.
 If you don't take notes during the interview, write down everything you can immediately afterward (i.e. when you get back to your car).
 Make sure you're ready to answer any of the interviewers questions the next time around.

 Whether your self-taught or you've been bootcamped or you fall somewhere in between, don't expect the process of becoming a web/mobile developer to be easy.
 Assume your three months of bootcamp training is going up against a developer with a year of work experience and be prepared to work hard enough to overcome that gap.